Even if you are happily employed or running your own successful business, being found inside LinkedIn is essential today.

 Don't be nasty or argumentative in your comments or posts.
 Better: offer additional information or advice about the post or about other comments.

 The goal is to show LinkedIn (and recruiters) that you do visit regularly, so if you are found in search results and someone reaches out to you, you will respond within a reasonable amount of time.

-Pay attention to your spelling and grammar.
+Be sure that your spelling and grammar are perfect.
 Bad spelling or grammar is one of the key reasons a person is ignored by recruiters and others.
 Misspelling an important keyword like "manager" (often replaced by "manger") eliminates you from search results for an important keyword.

 In addition, if you are rude or nasty to other members, resulting in being blocked or having your connections choose to disconnect, LinkedIn knows and is unlikely to place you very high in search results unless you have absolutely no competition.

 Don't confuse LinkedIn with Facebook.
 LinkedIn is for professional visibility, not for sharing your views on politics, religion, or sports, unless your profession is in politics, religion, or sports.
 Skip the party photos and other sharing unrelated to your profession.

 Make it very easy for people to find your LinkedIn Profile by adding it to your business cards.

 Be sure to include your LinkedIn URL in your resume and job applications, so that employers will see the right Profile (your Profile) when they do their research.